kainiemi/kinect-bits/FloorRemovalSample/README.md

 **Calculating distance to the floor plane**

-Now that depth pixels position in camera space is known, distance to the floor can be calculated using basic point-plane distance equation.
+Now that depth pixel's position in camera space is known, distance to the floor can be calculated using basic point-plane distance equation.

 ```C++
 CameraSpacePoint s;